adamya-singh/rutgers-menu-assistant/backend/README.md

 next steps:
     - customize for my use case (rutgers-menu-assistant)
+        - in scrape.py, manually find the menuBox element
+        - then go through and make a list of all the <fieldset> elements inside menuBox
     - wrap functionality using fastapi
     - transition from streamlit ui to react.js ui